Hormonal or inflammatory pimples

 Adopting a balanced diet, engaging in regular physical activity, managing stress well, and maintaining an appropriate skincare routine are key habits to minimize hormonal breakouts.

-Tailored beauty routine
+Customized beauty routine

-Recommended D-LAB NUTRICOSMETICS products
+Recommended D-LAB NUTRICOSMETICS Products

 Using gentle cleansers, exfoliants, and non-comedogenic moisturizers is crucial for maintaining healthy skin and preventing hormonal breakouts.